Julian-Bruyers/qrlan-cli/README.md

     irm https://raw.githubusercontent.com/julian-bruyers/qrlan-cli/main/install.ps1 | iex
     ```

-    **Note on Execution Policy:** If you encounter an error related to script execution being disabled, you might need to adjust your PowerShell execution policy.
-You can allow script execution for the current user by running PowerShell as Administrator and executing:
-    ```powershell
-    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
-    ```
     Then, try the `irm | iex` command again.

     The script will download the latest `qrlan-windows-amd64.exe` from GitHub, rename it to `qrlan.exe`, copy it to a user-specific programs directory (`%LOCALAPPDATA%\Programs\qrlan`), and add this directory to your user's PATH.